bschmalhofer/otobo-ideas/README.md

 Mojolicious itself is not based on PSGI.
 However there are adaptors that make a Mojo app behave like a PSGI app.
 Before migrating to Mojolicious there should be an analysis which benefits of Mojo warrant a migration.
 The PSGI interface is more simple and consistent than CGI.
-Therefore a migration to Mojo is more simple from a PSGI app than from a CGI app.
+Therefore a migration to Mojo is more simple from a PSGI app than from a CGI app.I

+It would be interesting to see how OTRS uses Mojolicious.

 ### What about Kelp ?